Post updated on 9 Oct 2023

 Once again, plan your first stop at Gravenhurst where you can grab a bite and stretch your legs.
 From here, proceed to Hwy 17, Muskoka Beach Road.
 This road deserves to be driven along slowly, so take your time viewing the colourful trees that make this a spectacular road to drive on.

 After a cup of coffee and a slice of cake at one of Bracebridge’s cute cafes, continue onward to Dorset.
-Hwy 117 and then Hwy 35 take you to the Dorset Lookout Tower (closed in 2020 on account of COVID).
+Hwy 117 and then Hwy 35 take you to the Dorset Lookout Tower.
 You can park in the lot outside and then walk up to the tower or you could drive straight to the tower if they have space in the parking lot inside.

 The Dorset Lookout Tower is really tall with winding stairs going up and up.
 I paused midway with my son because the open tower was making me dizzy, but my husband went all the way up.
-No matter how high you decide to climb the tower, you will see incredible views of the Lake of Bays and the surrounding fall colours spread out below you, as far as your eyes can see.
+Even if you don’t climb the tower, it is located on a hill and you will see incredible views of the Lake of Bays and the surrounding fall colours spread out below you, as far as your eyes can see.
 This is one of the best places in Muskoka to see the miracle that nature brings about in the fall season.

 Now that you have worked up an appetite, stop by at Pizza on Earth, a family-owned and run wood-fired pizzeria that offers excellent home-made pizzas.
 Don’t believe me?
 Check out their fantastic Google reviews!

-This route is further east as compared to the previous two, so perhaps more suited to those living east of Toronto.
+This route is further east as compared to the previous two, and so may require an overnight stay.
 You can plan your first stop at Minden, depending on how far you are coming from.

 Just outside of Minden, is the Panorama Park (take the South Lake Road from Hwy 35 and then the Panorama Park Road), a great lookout point from where you can see miles around.